 I just know it ended with me in a closet.

 So I told myself, after today, tomorrow, and Tuesday—after putting this three-part reflection to my keyboard—I’d leave the story here, so I could move on, instead of thinking in spirals, trying to find the pattern, the answer to this koan called family.

-- About a week ago, March 25th, when my mom—who I love to the moon and back, if I had enough money to travel to the moon—flew in from Idaho to visit,
+- About a week ago, March 25th, when my mom—who I love to the moon and back, if I had enough money to travel to the moon—flew in from Idaho to help me make favors for my upcoming wedding,

-- like many of us who are stirred in the middle of the night, she got out of bed to pee.
+- and she got out of bed to pee.

 Given my anxiety, depression, and sleeping disorders, I’m a cocktail of cranky disasters right out of bed, so even though I meant well—grabbing the toilet paper from the tall cabinet, offering it to her, then getting out of the way to wait until she’s done, so I could pee, too—even though I walked on egg shells, as best as I could—